Zagan Pasha

 Zaganos or Zagan Pasha (زاغنوس پاشا, Zağanos Paşa; c.
-1426 – 1469) was an Ottoman military commander, with the titles and ranks of kapudan pasha and the highest military rank, grand vizier, during the reign of Sultan Mehmed II "the Conqueror".
+1426 – 1469) was an Ottoman military commander who according to Steven Runciman and other reputable historians was of Greek origin, although an Albanian, Slavic or Christian Turkish origin has also been postulated.
+He held the titles and ranks of kapudan pasha and the highest military rank, grand vizier, during the reign of Sultan Mehmed II "The Conqueror".
 Originally a Christian, who was conscripted and converted through the devşirme system, he became a Muslim and rose through the ranks of the janissaries.
 He became one of the prominent military commanders of Mehmed II and a lala – the sultan's advisor, mentor, tutor, councillor, protector, all at once.
 He removed his rival, the previous Grand Vizier Çandarlı Halil Pasha the Younger, amid the fall of Constantinople.
 He later served as the governor of Thessaly of Macedonia.

 Life

 Origin and early life

 Zaganos was conscripted through the Devşirme system and rose through the ranks of the janissaries.
-He is thought to have been originally an Orthodox Albanian.
-Different sources mention him as of Albanian noble descent like Skanderbeg or Hamza Kastrioti.
+He is thought to have been originally a Greek Orthodox Christian.
+Although most sources mention him as being of Greek origin, others state that he was of Albanian origin, mixed Slavic and Greek or Turkish and Greek origin.

 In a vakfiye (foundation) his name appears as "Zağanos bin Abdullah", which indicates that he was of devshirme origin.

 When Mehmed II was exiled in 1446, Zagan accompanied him.